 Sunday 19th August 2007 was where it all began!
 A small number of people led by Rennie Brown and including Jen and Cath had pulled together the first pride in South Yorkshire – yes that’s right before Sheffield, Barnsley and Rotherham!
-With a fabulous budget of £1500 and a very small stage the story began.
+With a fabulous budget of £1500 and a very small stage, the story began.
 There had been some doubts, was Doncaster “ready” for a pride event?
 What would happen?
 Would people turn up?
 Well in drizzly rain a crowd of around 1500 people came.
 It was a great day, a sense of doing “something” had begun.

 2008 carried Doncaster’s name rather than South Yorkshire as the committee wanted recognition for the town and to put Doncaster firmly on the rainbow map.
 A bigger stage, a bigger crowd and the biggest screams of the day for Strike.
 Two martial arts performers who had made it big on Britain’s Got Talent.
 Katrina (and the Waves) headline and the guitarist from Icelandic band Sign got naked on stage!
 2008 was also the very first Walk of Unity.

 2009 was HUGE!
 Tina Cousins, Mark Reid (A1) Abba and yes, Strike back for a second time.
 An extended Walk of Unity from the Waterdale and who remembers Che bar hosting a dance event with DJ’s throughout the day?
-No we’d forgotten that too!
+No, we’d forgotten that too!
 The crowd for 2009 we were told afterwards hit 10k – far more than we expected and much bigger than was safe in the Market Place.
-So after three great years we took the decision, for crowd safety, to move.
-Much has been written over the years about this decision and for the record we were never asked to leave, nor did the council ban the event, we had to ensure people were safe and we had to move.
+So after three great years, we took the decision, for crowd safety, to move.
+Much has been written over the years about this decision and for the record, we were never asked to leave, nor did the council ban the event, we had to ensure people were safe and we had to move.

 2010 - Doncaster Race Course

 So 2010 the 4th Pride was at the Race Course.
 We had secured a large grant from the National Lottery which allowed us to use this prestigious venue and our best ever line up.
 Toyah, Liz McLarnon, S Club, Adam Rickitt and Kelly Llorenna to name just a few.
 Also our first ever separate Acoustic stage indoors.
 This year we introduced the wristband charge to help raise money for the following year, something we needed to do as sponsorship and grants difficult to come by.
 We’ve always had the ethos we only spend what we have so with the Lottery cash paying for 2010 we banked the entire wristband sale money for the next year.
-A huge Walk of Unity all the way down Bennetthorpe from town gave us a visibility we had not seen before.
-Who remembers the “drag race”? and the fireworks?
+A huge Walk of Unity all the way down Bennetthorpe from town gave us the visibility we had not seen before.
+Who remembers the “drag race”? and fireworks?
 The 3 or was it 4 countdown’s Toyah did before threatening to flash the crowd!
 Huge day and one we will remember for a long time.

 2011- 2013 - Keepmoat Stadium